 Fantasy Fudge Recipe Turns Healthy

 This recipe stems from the original Fantasy Fudge Recipe taken from the back of a Kraft marshmallow creme jar.
 I have made Fantasy Fudge for years, soft, decadent, silky chocolate delight that melts in your mouth!
 My family begs for it each year, and in the past, each year that I made it, I have eaten it!
 I used to eat a lot!
 5 lbs later, I always say I am never going to make fudge again…well you know the rest.
 This year I decided to NOT make it… again, but when my family complained, was determined to come up with a healthy version, if you will.
 So here it is.

-3 cups coconut sugar
+- 3 cups coconut sugar

-3/4 cups butter (real full-fat organic butter)
+- ¾ cups butter (real full-fat organic butter)

-1 5.4 oz. can coconut cream
+- 1 5.4 oz can coconut cream

-1 12-oz.
-(340 g) package semi-sweet chocolate chips
+- 1 12-oz.
+(340 g) pk semi-sweet chocolate chips

-1 7-oz.
-(198 g) jar Rice Mellow (marshmallow creme made with rice syrup), can usually find in health food store, or section in the grocery)
+- 1 7-oz.
+(198 g) jar Rice Mellow (marshmallow creme made with rice syrup, can usually find in health food store, or section in the grocery)

-1 cup chopped pecans or walnuts
+- 1 cup pecans or walnuts chopped